Dammonoit/Playing-With-API-s/README.md

 <br />

 # **NASA API**
-The objective of this API is to make NASA data, including imagery, eminently accessible to application developers.
+The objective of this API is to make NASA data, including imagery, eminently accessible to application developers. <br />

 [NASA_API](https://api.nasa.gov/)

 <br />